 Isla Escudo Veraguas was a dream destination of mine for a while.
 However, it is quite difficult to organize all the logistics.
 Finally, I was able to join a trip with Jerry Moreno who has become one of my good friends.
 He is a local, indigenous guide who lives in El Valle de Anton and Panama City.
 He speaks English and knows hundreds of awesome adventure spots across Panama.

 Our trip began in Panama City where we began the long van journey to Chiriqui Grande.
 This part of the trip wasn’t my favorite as we tried to get some sleep on the overnight drive.
 We arrived in Chiriqui Grande just before 8 am on Saturday and jumped in the boats by 9 am and the real trip began.

 The journey to Isla Escudo de Veraguas is a two-hour boat trip but we made two stops along the way.
-The first stop was an incredible island called Isla Tiburon with white sand, crystal clear water and a small hill covered in palm trees.
-I guess you could say this was the paradise before the paradise.
+The first stop was an incredible island called Isla Tiburon with white sand, crystal clear water, and a small hill covered in palm trees.
+I guess you could say this was paradise before ‘the’ paradise.

-During the night a nest of 100 baby turtles hatched and we watched them hustle their way towards the ocean.
-It was an amazing experience and I hope a few of the turtles survive to grow old in the Carribean Sea!
+During the night a nest of 100 baby turtles hatched and we watched them hustle their way toward the ocean.
+It was an amazing experience and I hope a few of the turtles survive to grow old in the Caribbean Sea!